sumasri14k/barath-internship-ml/README.md

-to predict the winequality using linear regression model to classsify the iris flower detection
+to predict the winequality using linear regression model and to classsify the iris flower detection